Alertbase docs

 - Describe the change you care about in plain language.

-- Pick a schedule, keep email enabled by default, select any configured Slack or Discord channels, then save the monitor.
+- Pick the target workspace, choose a schedule, keep email enabled by default, select any configured chat channels, then save the monitor.

 Best first monitor